Condition00/Express-for-beginners/README.md

-# Express.js Tutorial - Detailed Code Notes
+# Express.js Tutorial - Detailed Program Notes for Beginners

 This repository contains an Express.js application with detailed examples and explanations for beginners.
 The codebase demonstrates how to build a RESTful API with Express.js, covering essential concepts with practical implementation.